tasmota/docs/docs/Displays.md

 :3,E8,00,00,02
 #
 ```

-Most convenient editing when developing or modifying is done via scripter.
+Scripter is the nost convenient way to edit and develop a uDisplay driver.
 On every scripter save the display is reinitialized and you immediately see results of your changes.

-However the normal use would be to store the descriptor in file system.

 !!! example "Scripter driven display descriptor"